Cyclonecode/pong/README.md

 Notice that the program assumes that there is a `banner` and `quotes.txt` file, the contents of these files is not really important; each line in `quotes.txt` becomes a random response from the server, while the contents of the `banner` is sent as it is.

+You may also use the `-b` switch to specify a different banner file:

+    ./pong -b mybanner.txt 8080

 ## Example output

 <pre style="font-family:monospace;">